kayrob/kcal/README.md

 1. Recurring events
 2. Standard Single type template can be used
 3. Standard taxonomy type template can be ui-state-default
+4. Import events from rss (bulk)  or ics file
+5. Export to .ICS

 There two companion plugins: Scheduler and course registration